fastrgv/WorldCupSokerban/README.md

 -------------------------------------------------------
-msWin32 => wcmp.bat
+msWin64 => wbuildall.bat

-build script that requires libraries included in ./libs/win/.
+build script that requires libraries included in ./binw64/

 -------------------------------------------------------
 MacOSX:

-<ocmpss.sh>:  build script for generating a portable executable that will run on most recent OSX platforms whether or not they have non-standard libraries such as GLEW, SDL2, SFML installed.
+(ocmpss.sh):  build script for generating a portable executable that will run on most recent OSX platforms whether or not they have non-standard libraries such as GLEW, GLFW3, SFML installed.
 I used this to build the executable that I deliver, named sokerban_osx.
 This script references delivered static library files for nonstandard libs.

 ------------------------------------------------------
 GNU/Linux:

-<lcmpd.sh>:  utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
+(lcmpd.sh):  utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
 I use this to build the gnu/linux executable that I deliver named sokerban_gnu, which should run in the presence of ./libs.

 If the delivered linux binary does not run...